Front Mission: Gameplay

 Although Front Mission video games venture into multiple genres, each of them contain core elements that are universal to the entire series.
 In the Front Mission series, players use playable units called wanzers, a term for mecha derived from the German word "Wanderpanzer", or "walking tank".
 Wanzers differ from the typical combat unit in that it has four modular parts: body, left arm, right arm, and legs.
 Each part has a specific function and its own health bar.
 The legs parts enable movement and evasion, the arm parts are necessary to use hand and shoulder weapons, and the body part maintains the wanzer's operability.
 In the event the body is destroyed, the wanzer is removed from play completely.
 Destruction of arm and leg parts does not remove the wanzer from play, but it severely cripples its performance.
 While the player fights mostly wanzers, vehicles, aircraft, and mobile weapons platforms are also featured.
 These enemy units generally have only one part, the body, and are much stronger than wanzers themselves.

 Wanzers can be customized with a variety of parts, computers, auxiliary backpacks, and weapons.
 The player has full control over customizing their wanzers and can do so as long as its total weight value does not exceed its given power output.
 To field a wanzer in battle, it must have a complete frame of parts: body, left arm, right arm, and legs.
 Parts with built-in weapons in the body or arm sections can also be equipped on a wanzer.
-In most Front Mission titles, computers must also be installed; these improve the accuracy of the weapons equipped on the wanzer.
+In most Front Mission titles, computers must also be installed; these improve the accuracy of the weapons equipped on the wanzer and allow for specialized attacks.
 Auxiliary backpacks and weapons are not mandatory equipment to use wanzers, but are crucial in order to progress through the games.
 Auxiliary backpacks serve to give a wanzer special features during combat.
 For example, storage backpacks allow the player to carry extra ammunition or armor repair items.

 In terms of weapons, there are four classes of weapons: melee weapons, short-range weapons, long-range weapons, and support fire weapons.
 Melee weapons are hand-to-hand weapons with a tendency to strike the body part of its target.
-Knuckles, pile bunkers, and rods are examples of melee weapons.
+Knuckles, pile bunkers (a fist weapon consisting of a hydraulic spike), and rods are examples of melee weapons.
 Short-range weapons, such as machine guns, shotguns, and flamethrowers are used at close range and deal damage to all parts of a target.
 Long-range weapons have a long reach and are ideal for avoiding counterattacks.
 Sniper rifles, bazookas, and Gatling guns are examples of long-range weapons.
 Support-fire weapons, such as missiles, grenades, and rockets are indirect fire weapons; they can never be counterattacked and almost always hit their target, but have limited ammunition supply.
 Lastly, shields can be equipped on wanzers to absorb some of the damage taken from incoming attacks.

 These are other gameplay features that are commonly seen in multiple Front Mission titles.